Navigation and Layout

 Home layout

 Set layout: home in your page’s frontmatter to render a landing page with a hero section and feature cards.
-Home pages don’t show the sidebar or outline — they’re full-width by design.
+Home pages do not show the sidebar or outline; they are full-width by design.
 See the Frontmatter Reference for all available home layout keys.